-Flash flood risk in California wildfire zone as rain douses flames
+Rains douse California wildfire but raise flash flood risks

 “I mourn for everybody.
 It’s not just one personal loss, it’s the loss of my neighbors and my community,” Knight told KRCR-TV.

-The remains of two more victims were found in Paradise on Tuesday, raising the death toll to 81.
-The Butte County Sheriff’s Office has tentatively identified 56 of the victims.
+The death toll of the fire has been gradually rising, with two more names added to the list on Wednesday to bring the total to 83.

-The number of missing persons has fluctuated widely over the past week, from some 1,200 people over the weekend to fewer than 700 on Monday, as more individuals were reported missing and some who initially were unaccounted for either turned up alive or were confirmed dead.
+The number of missing persons, which has fluctuated widely over the past week, continued to decline.
+There were some 1,200 people identified as missing over the weekend before falling to fewer than 700 on Monday, as some people who initially were unaccounted for either turned up alive or were confirmed dead.

 The number of residents needing temporary shelter was unclear, but as many as 52,000 people were under evacuation orders at the height of the firestorm last week.